detekoi/minimal-clock-overlay/README.md

 ## Installation

+### Using Instance Manager (Recommended)
+1. Open `index.html` in your browser to access the Clock Instance Manager
+2. Create a new clock instance with a meaningful name (e.g., "Gaming Scene Clock")
+3. Copy the generated URL
+4. In OBS Studio, add a new "Browser Source"
+5. Set the width and height to appropriate values (recommended: 300x300)
+6. Paste the URL in the URL field
+7. Check "Refresh browser when scene becomes active" (optional)

+### Direct Installation (Legacy Method)
 1. In OBS Studio, add a new "Browser Source"
 2. Set the width and height to appropriate values (recommended: 300x300)
-3. Check "Local file" and browse to select the HTML file
+3. Check "Local file" and browse to select the `clock-overlay.html` file
 4. Check "Refresh browser when scene becomes active" (optional)

 ## Usage